halysongoncalves/Pugnotification/README.md

     .build();
 ```
 # What's New
+*1.7.0

+Added a new type of notification, progress.
+Now you can assign the basic features of a notification, while also adding a progressbar in the notification.

+It was also added new method: ongoing ().
+With it possible to make false removing the notification.

 *1.6.0

 Fixed bug that did not allow the award of a sound and made some organizations and otimizaçnoes the code.